-- a) Seek to retain and incorporate these natural features into developments, in order to avoid ecological fragmentation and maintain ecological corridors and stepping stones. - b) Protect and enhance the water quality and ecology of the Headford River and Annacurta Stream in the plan area and their function of as ecological corridors, by maintaining the existing banks and channel and ensuring that new developments are generally set back at least 10m as measured from the near river bank (this distance may be increased and decreased on a site by site basis, as appropriate). - c) Maintain and enhance biodiversity through the appropriate planting of native trees, shrubs and hedgerows indigenous to the area and of Irish provenance in public and private areas and in new developments. - d) Seek to prevent the introduction of imported ash trees/plants or other such species into the plan area in line with the Plant Health Directive and any updated legislation.
+a) Seek to retain and incorporate these natural features into developments, in order to avoid ecological fragmentation and maintain ecological corridors and stepping stones.

+b) Protect and enhance the water quality and ecology of the River Nanny, the River Clare and the Suileen River in the plan area and their function of as ecological corridors, by maintaining the existing banks and channel and ensuring that new developments are generally set back at least 10m as measured from the near river bank (this distance may be increased and decreased on a site by site basis, as appropriate).

+c) Maintain and enhance biodiversity through the appropriate planting of native trees, shrubs and hedgerows indigenous to the area and of Irish provenance in public and private areas and in new developments.

+d) Seek to prevent the introduction of imported ash trees/plants or other such species into the plan area in line with the Plant Health Directive and any updated legislation.